meiriko/ng2-pop-over/README.md

 Simple pop over component for angular2 final release.
  The component enables quick insertion of pop over elements.
- This library also contains a pop-over-trigger directive that turns dom element into a trigger to show or hide a pop-over.
+ This library also contains a pop-over-trigger directive that turns a dom element into a trigger to show or hide a pop-over.

 This component can be used as:
 * A tooltip.